Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMJob.md

 ### Example 1: Retrieve recent jobs
 ```
-PS C:\>Get-DPMJob -DPMServerName "Contoso-DPMServer" -Newest
+PS C:\> Get-DPMJob -DPMServerName "Contoso-DPMServer" -Newest
 ```

 This command returns the latest jobs run on the DPM server named Contoso-DPMServer.

 ### Example 2: Retrieve recent jobs for a protection group
 ```
-PS C:\>$PGroup = Get-DPMProtectionGroup -DPMServerName "Contoso-DPMServer"
+PS C:\> $PGroup = Get-DPMProtectionGroup -DPMServerName "Contoso-DPMServer"
 PS C:\> Get-DPMJob -ProtectionGroup $PGroup
 ```

-The first command uses the **Get-ProtectionGroup** cmdlet to retrieve the protection group, and then stores the group in the $PGroup variable.
+The first command uses the **Get-ProtectionGroup** cmdlet to get the protection group, and then stores the group in the $PGroup variable.

 The second command uses the **Get-DPMJob** cmdlet to retrieve the recent jobs for the protection group in $PGroup.